aws-samples/eks-cluster-upgrade/README.md

 3. Managed Node group update - updates managed node group to the specified version
 4. Self Managed Nodegroup update
    - Launch new nodes with upgraded version and wait until they require ready status for next step.
-   - Mark existing nodes as un-schedulable
+   - Mark existing nodes as un-schedulable.
    - If pod disruption budget (PDB) is present then check for force eviction flag (--force) which is given by user, only then evit the pods or continue with the        flow.